abed-sbaih/odin-recipes/README.md

-In this project I will be able to find out if my HTML skills are up to date.

-We will add more here after finishing the project.
+In this project, we will create a website that showcases three or more recipes by opening different webpages for each recipe.
+Initially, we will be using HTML only.